UK Stewardship Code

 Institutional investors should establish clear guidelines on when and how they will escalate their activities as a method of protecting and enhancing shareholder value.

 As the portfolios managed by Cameron Hume on behalf of clients do not hold equities we cannot escalate our concerns to a company’s board and in this event our recourse generally will be to act collectively with other bondholders where appropriate.

 Institutional investors should be willing to act collectively with other investors where appropriate.
 Cameron Hume is willing to act collectively with other investors in line with the requirements of the code.

 As the circumstances in which Cameron Hume will wish to act collectively with other investors are narrow, because of the limited rights of bondholders, and likely to be motivated by unique circumstances, the company does not intend to establish any prescriptive policy as to how it might act collectively with other investors.
 In the event of need, and subject to the conflict of interest policy and the relevant regulatory and legislative requirements, Cameron Hume would be willing to act collectively.
-Any invitations for potential collective engagement should be sent in the first case to the Compliance Officer (details at the end of this statement).
+Any invitations for potential collective engagement should be sent in the first case to the Head of Compliance (details at the end of this statement).

 Institutional investors should have a clear policy on voting and disclosure of voting activity.

 The portfolios managed by Cameron Hume on behalf of clients do not hold equities and, therefore, will not have the right to vote at shareholder meetings of investee companies.
 The circumstances in which clients of Cameron Hume are able to vote will generally be related to changes in the contractual terms of the bonds held.
 Our general policy is to vote on all such occasions and disclose all such activity to our clients.